 - Garam masala

-Step 1: Wash the dal by rinsing in a colander.
-Set aside rinsed dal.
+Step 1: Wash the split pigeon peas by rinsing it in a colander.
+Set aside rinsed split pigeon peas.

 Step 2: Push the pressure cook button to saute, and heat coconut oil for 30 seconds.
 Next, add garlic to hot coconut oil and saute for 1 minute.

 Step 3.
-Stir in the coriander powder, cumin powder, garam masala, fenugreek, turmeric, saute for one minute, continually stirring.
+Stir in the coriander powder, cumin powder, garam masala, fenugreek powder, and turmeric.
+Set on saute function for one minute, continually stirring.
 This is called tempering, and it helps draw out the flavors of the spices.

 Step 4: Add the fresh ginger, salt, lentils, cayenne, coconut milk, and vegetable broth.